 To walk off this feast, continue to Burleigh headland, one of the few elevated landmarks on the coast.
 There are two walking tracks in this 27-hectare national park; for a reasonable workout, take the high road, a 2.3-kilometre circuit through tropical rainforest to Tumgun Lookout, with sweeping views across Tallebudgera Creek.
 If you’re there between June and November, look out for breaching humpback whales – the headland is one of the best places to spot these acrobatic giants during their annual migration.

 Back at the beach, head for one of the best-located restaurants in Australia, Rick Shores, slap-bang on the sand and boasting uninterrupted views of the Surfers Paradise skyline.
-With a glass of pinot gris in hand, it’s a great place to people-watch as you dine on Asian-inspired seafood dishes such as kingfish sashimi or fried Moreton Bay bug sliders.
-And for dessert, the ginger curd served with raspberries and pepper meringue will set the tastebuds alight.
+With a glass of pinot gris in hand, it’s a great place to people-watch as you dine on Asian-inspired seafood dishes such as kingfish sashimi or fried shrimp wonton.
+And for dessert, the Sichuan pepper strawberries with white chocolate will set the tastebuds alight.

 While the Gold Coast is famous for sun and surf, it’s the man-made elements of its landscape that set it apart from other Australian cities.
 Over 400 kilometres of canals flank the narrow coastal strip – more than in Amsterdam and Venice combined – and from the SkyPoint Observation Deck of the 77-storey Q1 building, the tapestry of waterways resembles shimmering snakes, curling around islands with their mega-mansions, swimming pools and marinas.